oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part3.markdown

 Last month I picked up a cheap smart speaker from a local electronics retailer and this weekend I was rained in, so took the opportunity to have some fun and practice doing a teardown and firmware dump

-This is the second part in a multi-part series:
+This is the third part in a multi-part series:
 - [Part 1]({{ site.baseurl }}{% link _posts/2022-11-12-cheap-smart-speaker-teardown-part1.markdown %}) - Photo essay of physical teardown
 - [Part 2]({{ site.baseurl }}{% link _posts/2022-11-12-cheap-smart-speaker-teardown-part2.markdown %}) - passive reconaissance and integrated circuit identification
 - Part 3 - find the serial port